fsprojects/Paket/docs/content/nuget-dependencies.md

 #### "Use exactly this version" constraint

+<blockquote>We consider a situation with 3 packages A, B and C.

+A and B are direct (or root level) dependencies, but both have a dependency on C. A needs exactly C 1.0 and B wants version 1.1 of C.
+This is a version conflict and Paket will complain during resolution phase.

+If we specify C = 1.1 in the dependencies file then Paket still considers this as a version conflict with the version requirement in A.
+By specifying C == 1.1 we overwrite all other requirements and paket will not complain about the conflict anymore.</blockquote>

 If your transitive dependencies result in a version conflict you might want to instruct Paket to use a specific version.
 The `==` operator allows you to manually resolve the conflict:

     [lang=paket]